geteduroam/lets-wifi/API.md

   * `code_challenge_method` (set to `S256`)
   * `scope` (choose between `eap-metadata` and `mobileconfig`)
   * `code_challenge` (a code challenge, as documented in RFC7636 section 4)
-  * `redirect_url` (where the user should be redirected after accepting or rejecting your application, GET parameters will added to this URL by the server)
+  * `redirect_uri` (where the user should be redirected after accepting or rejecting your application, GET parameters will added to this URL by the server)
   * `client_id` (your client ID as known by the server)
-  * `state` (a random string that will be set in a GET parameter to the `redirect_url`, for you to verify it's the same flow)
+  * `state` (a random string that will be set in a GET parameter to the `redirect_uri`, for you to verify it's the same flow)

 You have created a URL, for example: